carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 > >
 > > Building software, creating directories, and unpacking software are common and acceptable
 > > tasks for the login node: options #2 (`make`), #3 (`mkdir`), and #5 (`tar`) are probably OK.
 > > Note that script names do not always reflect their contents: before launching #3, please
 > > `less create_directories.sh` and make sure it's not a Trojan horse.
 > >
 > > Running resource-intensive applications is frowned upon.
-Unless you have cleared it with
+Unless you are sure it will not affect
-> > the system administrators, do not run #1 (`python`) or #4 (custom MD code).
+> > other users, do not run jobs like #1 (`python`) or #4 (custom MD code).
+If you're unsure, ask
+> > your friendly sysadmin for advice.
 > {: .solution}
 {: .challenge}

 If you experience performance issues with a login node you should report it to the system staff (usually via the helpdesk) for them to investigate.
-You can use the `top` command to see which users are using which resources.

 ## Test before scaling